 Abdominal Pain and Stomach Pain may be associated with series of problems.
 Most of them easily diagnose easily through symptoms but some problems need proper diagnostic.
 Pain in lower abdominal or stomach pain is common symptom of disturbance in both men and women.
 There might be plethora of suspected sources causing stomach pain, out of

-Constipation is a Common Symptom in Children due to which they feel difficulty in passing faeces or unusually dry stool.
+Constipation is a Common Symptom in Children due to which they feel difficulty in passing faces or unusually dry stool.
 Constipation is an irregular and infrequent or difficult evacuation of the bowel.
 It can be due to muscle contraction and any disturbance in metabolic system.
 As most of the water is absorbed in the colon

 According to Ayurveda, Constipation is due to imbalance of Vata Dosha which is cold and dry in nature.
 Due to which bowel movement through intestine become difficult as most of the water get absorbed in intestine.
 In constipation, stools are generally hard, small in size and painful while evacuation.
 Most of the drugs used to